tkawa/devise-better_routes/README.md

                              PUT    /users(.:format)         devise/registrations#update
                              DELETE /users(.:format)         devise/registrations#destroy

-These routes has a few problems.
+These routes have a few problems.

-* These confuse the resource which represents "all users" and the resource which represents "myself".
+* These confuse the resource which represents "all users" and the resource which represents "myself"
 * What is the "registrations" which does not correspond to URL?

 ## Solution